-Scent may be too strong for some.
+The scent may be too strong for more sensitive noses.

 Scent features flowers, spiced amber, and musk.
 Argan oil ingredient delivers vitamins and antioxidants.
 Designed to feel weightless but moisturizing.
 Made with avocado and macadamia seed oils and squalane.
 Comes in a 6.7-ounce jar.

 On the expensive end of the price range.

 Has an coconut and vanilla scent that many users love.
 Utilizes Acai oil, coconut oil, and Cupuacu butter to provide all-day hydration even in dry climates.
 Cruelty-free.
 Works well for people with sensitive skin.

 Our tester noted that it leaves a sticky residue after application that many users may not like.